luiscape/hdxscraper-skeleton-python/README.md

 ## Collector / Scraper Structure
-The default way to use ScrapeWiki is to store data on a SQLite database on the user folder of its boxes -- the database has to be called `scraperwiki.sqlite`.
+The default way to use ScrapeWiki is to store data on a SQLite database.
+The database has to be named `scraperwiki.sqlite` and it should be placed on the user's root directory.
 That allows to use a series of features, such as an interactive SQL querier, an html table view with filters, API endpoints for making SQL queries remotedly, etc. There is no configuration necessary for the SQLite database -- it only needs to be placed on the box's root directory: `~/scraperwiki.sqlite`.

-Collectors / scrapers are generally put inside a directory called `/tool`.
-The code for the collector / scraper should go inside that directory.
-The tool directory contains five other directories:
+Scrapers are generally put inside a directory called `tool/`.
+The scripts for the scraper should go inside that directory.
+The `tool/` directory contains five other directories:

 ```
 .